Harshita-Kanal/Job-Portal/README.md

-## Job Portal
+# *__Job Portal__*

 <p align = "center">
   <img src = "Demo.gif" height = "300px" width = "640px" />
  </p>

+## About
+A Job Portal Built in React, Node, Express and Redis.

+## Features and Concepts implemented
 - Fetching from GitHub API
 - Create an updating job board
-- Cron Job, runs after every set interval
+- Setting up a Cron Job, which runs after every set interval
-- Use node caching with redis
+- Using Node caching with Redis
-- Using redis and node-redis
+- Using Redis and Node-Redis
-- A simple express server
+- Creating A simple Express server
-- Logic to filter jobs
+- Buiding Logic to filter jobs
-- Pagination
+- Implementing Pagination
-- Material Front-end
+- Front-End in Material UI

 ## Components
 - Client